Spinit-AB/stack-cms/ReadMe.md

 8. If everything goes as planned you should now be redirected to Umbraco CMS editing mode, eg http://localhost:12345/umbraco#/umbraco

+8. From Visual Studio.
+Go to Tools->"Extensions and Updates" Find and install "Umbraco ModelsBuilder Custom Tool"

+	Restart Visual Studio.

-9. From Visual Studio.
-Go to Tools->Options->Umbraco->ModelsBuilder Options Update the settings:
+9. Open Visual Studio again and go to Tools->Options->Umbraco->ModelsBuilder Options This should appear after the extension install in step 8.

+    Update the settings:

     SiteUrl (eg http://localhost:12345)